Please note, the Invasive Species Ireland Japanese Knotweed Best Practice Management document has been withdrawn until further notice

 In GB and Northern Ireland the only chemicals which can now be used to eradicate Japanese knotweed are those containing Glyphosate as the herbicide active ingredient.
 Glyphosate is known to be residual in the environment for 24 – 48 hours after spraying/application.

 The optimum time of application is late season or before the foliage starts to die back.
-TO PROTECT POLLINATORS, NEVER SPRAY WITH HERBICIDE WHILE PLANTS ARE STILL IN FLOWER!!
+TO PROTECT POLLINATORS, TRY NOT TO SPRAY PLANTS WITH HERBICIDE WHILE THEY ARE STILL IN FLOWER!!

 An early season spray maybe required in year 1 to assist with access for the late season spray.
-Glyphosate will also kill grasses – only approved for use near water in certain products.
+Glyphosate will also kill grasses – only approved for use near water in certain products, always check first.

 As from 26th November 2015 anyone who purchases herbicides/pesticides authorised for professional use must ensure that the intended end user holds the relevant specified certificate(s).
 (Section 9 (5), The Plant Protection Products (Sustainable Use) Regulations 2012) & (Part III of the Food and Environment Protection Act 1985, and related Codes of Practice).

 Deep excavation and deep burial

 This is an option that is used in situations where there is a pressing development need for the site and time which would not allow for insitu herbicide control over a longer period of time.
 If you require more information on this method, it is recommended in these instances to seek advice from a suitably experienced knotweed specialist.
 The Environment Agency Knotweed COP guidance has also been withdrawn by the GB Environment Agency.